onap/archived-portal-sdk/ecomp-sdk/epsdk-app-overlay/README.md

 - PORTAL-42 Use OParent as parent POM
 - PORTAL-72 Address Sonar Scan code issues
 - PORTAL-90 Use approved ONAP license text
+- Portal-86 Remove application specific usages from tests and other files

 * Put new entries here *

 Version 1.3.0, 28 August 2017